 Fortunately, one does not have to reach a personal rock bottom or receive the proverbial wake-up call to begin working on recovery from addiction.

 Many people decide to seek treatment and stop using long before they reach their lowest point.

 You don’t need to get to a certain point before embracing recovery.
 You can do it at any time.
 You can change your life right now.

 There is no reason to wait and see if things get worse.
 In almost all cases, they will get worse; the wise turn things around long before that happens.

 Believing that things have to get worse before they get better doesn’t make any sense.
 Things can get better as soon as you make the choice to make a change.

 You may never have the event or encounter the moment in which something happens and you feel driven to seek treatment.
 You don’t have to wait for rock bottom to come.

 The time is now.
 Make a choice and get help.
 Change your life for the better and you’ll never have to see what rock bottom looks like for you.

 Whether you hit rock bottom in your own life or not, you can break free from addiction.
 People do it every day, and you can, too.
 Many people change their lives and begin walking on a clean and sober path and stick with it for the rest of their lives.
 Is it time for you to make a change?

-At Clear Sky Recovery, we want to help you to take the first steps on your recovery journey in comfort and with confidence.
+At the ibogaine treatment center Clear Sky Recovery, we want to help you to take the first steps on your recovery journey in comfort and with confidence.
 Our innovative ibogaine detox treatment is effective in helping users get to the root of their addictions and to help them move forward in a healthy way from there.
-Our facility in Cancun, Mexico is staffed with experience medical and therapeutic staff that can help you to make a smooth transition into a new clean and sober lifestyle.
+Our facility in Cancun, Mexico is staffed with experienced medical and therapeutic staff that can help you to make a smooth transition into a new clean and sober lifestyle.
 Please give us a call today to find out of ibogaine is right for you!